Medius Accessibility Statement

 Compliance Status

-Medius is partially conformant with WCAG 2.1 Level AA and is actively working toward full compliance.
-Newer modules, such as Medius Payments, are built with our current design system and are designed and tested to meet accessibility standards.
+Medius is partially conformant with EN 301 549 / WCAG 2.1 Level AA and is actively working toward full compliance.

 Known Limitations and Remediation Plan

-These issues are being resolved through a phased upgrade to our standardized component library.
-We are targeting broad accessibility coverage by the end of 2026.
-Full conformance may not be achievable in all areas, but accessibility remains a product development priority.
+These issues are being addressed through a phased remediation program aligned with our design system rollout.
+Our 2026 annual accessibility action plan sets targets of ≥50% web conformance and ≥75% mobile conformance (RGAA/RAAM) by end of 2026, with a quarterly remediation roadmap.
+Full conformance may not be achievable in all areas within this timeframe, but accessibility remains a product development priority.

-Certain legacy components present significant technical and architectural challenges that make full accessibility remediation impractical in the short term.
-Following an internal assessment of technical feasibility, cost, and alignment with our long-term roadmap, these areas are scheduled for full replacement as part of planned product upgrades.
+Certain legacy components present significant technical and architectural challenges that make short-term remediation impractical.
+Following internal assessment of technical feasibility, cost, and long-term roadmap alignment, these areas are scheduled for full replacement as part of planned product upgrades.

 Feedback and Contact

 We welcome feedback on the accessibility of Medius products and services.
-If you encounter accessibility barriers or have suggestions, please contact us:
+If you encounter an accessibility barrier or have a suggestion, please contact us at

 email icon accessibility@medius.com.

-If you require this statement in an alternate accessible format, please email us.
+If you require this statement in an alternate accessible format, please contact us by email.

 Statement Preparation

-This statement was prepared on 14 August 2025 based on an internal review and ongoing accessibility evaluations.
+This statement was originally prepared on 14 August 2025 and updated on 4 June 2026.
+It is based on an accessibility audit conducted in October 2025 using RGAA 4.1 (web) and RAAM 1.0 (mobile), both of which implement EN 301 549.
 It is reviewed every six months to reflect current status and progress.

 Compatibility with Assistive Technologies

-Medius interfaces are designed to work with the latest versions of major web browsers (Chrome, Firefox, Microsoft Edge, Safari) and commonly used assistive technologies such as NVDA, JAWS, and VoiceOver.
+Medius interfaces are designed to work with the latest versions of major web browsers (Chrome, Firefox, Microsoft Edge, Safari) and commonly used assistive technologies including NVDA, JAWS, and VoiceOver.

 Enforcement Procedure

-If you are not satisfied with our response to an accessibility-related request or concern, you may contact the relevant market surveillance authority in your country under the European Accessibility Act.
-For a full directory of enforcement bodies, see: https://ec.europa.eu/social/main.jsp?catId=1202
+If you are not satisfied with our response to an accessibility-related request, you may contact the relevant market surveillance authority in your country under the European Accessibility Act.
+For a directory of enforcement bodies, see: https://ec.europa.eu/social/main.jsp?catId=1202.

 Country-Specific Addenda

-Note: The enforcement authorities listed below are provided for reference.
+The enforcement authorities listed below are provided for reference.
 This list may be updated as national regulators evolve or publish new guidance.
-Direct links are included to help users find the appropriate authority quickly.

 Sweden

 In Sweden, accessibility obligations are defined in the Act on Accessibility to Digital Public Services (Lag 2018:1937).
-While this legislation primarily applies to public sector organizations, Medius follows its principles, which are based on WCAG 2.1 Level AA.
+Medius follows its principles, which are based on WCAG 2.1 Level AA.
 Guidance from the Swedish Agency for Digital Government (DIGG) informs our accessibility work and roadmap priorities.

 France

-This accessibility statement is also made available in French, in accordance with the Law N° 2005-102 of 11 February 2005 and its subsequent decrees, as well as the requirements of the Référentiel Général d’Amélioration de l’Accessibilité (RGAA).
+This accessibility statement is also made available in French, in accordance with Law N° 2005-102 of 11 February 2005 and its subsequent decrees, and the requirements of the Référentiel Général d’Amélioration de l’Accessibilité (RGAA).

 Denmark